klintmikolaj/Space_Shooter/README.md

 ![image](https://github.com/klintmikolaj/Space_Shooter/assets/90563978/4751e7da-2c38-4015-9428-08201d3f717e)

-The project was creating in C++ using the newly learned type of programming known as object oriented programming.
+The project was created in C++ using the newly learned type of programming known as object oriented programming.
 Game is displayed on specific windows which are created using the SFML module - a simple interface for developement of games and multimedia applications.
 You can read about this tool here: https://www.sfml-dev.org/

 # How to install